Use this button to switch between dark and light mode.

 Establishing clear communication protocols

-No matter what happens that might risk public outcry or donor loss, it’s important to have a communication plan in place.
 That could mean compiling a list of important donors and stakeholders who should be alerted immediately when something goes wrong, composing a team of public relations responders who respond to a donor scandal or even drafting email communications for potential issues.

 Conduct donor due diligence

-Implementing crisis management plans
+Implementing crisis communications plans

-Having an outline of what to do in times of crisis can help all members of the task force be prepared for anything.
-Employees should know their exact role in crisis communications management, whether it’s alerting donors or pausing social media posts, so that everyone is able to jump into action if and when problems arise.
+Employees should know their exact role in crisis communications management, whether it’s alerting donors or pausing social media posts, so that everyone is able to jump into action if and when problems occur.

 Engaging with your online audience

-Apart from the donors and stakeholders who might need to be alerted personally, there is also the larger online audience to consider when it comes to crisis management.
+Apart from the donors and stakeholders who might need to be alerted personally, there is also the larger online audience to consider when it comes to crisis communications.
 Social media followers, blog readers, YouTube watchers, and more should be considered so that it doesn’t seem like one arm of the company is ignoring or sugar-coating a major issue.

 The role of transparency and accountability in reputation protection